jumpnow/jumpnowtek-site/_posts/2018-01-05-Adding-Mender-to-a-Wandboard-System.md

 For now integrating Mender is easiest if you are using [Yocto][yocto] to build your systems.

-I have a simple [meta-layer][meta-wandboard] for [Wandboards][wandboard] that can be adapted without too much effort to build Mender enabled systems.
+I have a simple [meta-layer][meta-wandboard] for [Wandboards][wandboard] that can be adapted without too much effort add Mender support.

 The steps to setup and build are similar to the ones outlined in this post [Building Wandboard Systems with Yocto][wandboard-yocto] with the following differences